liteti/djupviks-hamn/README.md

 # djupviks-hamn
-Project for the web development course 2IS220 at Uppsala university
+Project for the course 2IS220 Dynamic Web Applications at Uppsala university